Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Results

-The $Z$ boson control region is valuable for calibrating leptons such as electrons or muons, which tend to be stable and well-measured.
-We next apply OTUS to the challenging task of modeling the decay and detection of top quark pairs which features more complex detector signatures.
-Events in this control region have more observed particles, and also introduce several additional complexities: unstable particles decaying in flight, significantly degraded resolution relative to leptons, undetected particles, and a stochastically variable number of observed particles.
+The $Z$-boson control region is valuable for calibrating simulations of leptons such as electrons or muons, which tend to be stable and well-measured.
+We next test OTUS on the challenging task of modeling the decay and detection of \E{top-quark} pairs featuring more complex detector signatures.
+This control region has more observed particles and introduces additional complexities: unstable particles decaying in flight, significantly degraded resolution relative to leptons, undetected particles, and a stochastically variable number of observed particles.